Academic Probation Topics

 - Your major professor, committee members, and other program faculty.

 - The Graduate Studies Senior Academic Advisors (SAA's) are available to meet if you would like to talk to someone outside your program, or you would like more information about academic probation process and policy.
-You can make an appointment with any of the SAA's or email them at firstname.lastname@example.org.
+You can make an appointment or email your SAA directly.

 Registration holds for the next quarter are assigned to students with a cumulative GPA below 3.0 or a term GPA of 2.0 or lower.
 Graduate Advisors may request a registration hold be assigned to a student on academic probation for cumulative I, U, or F grades to require advising.
 In order to release the hold, students must meet with a program Graduate Advisor to develop a plan for making progress and returning to good standing.
 You and your Advisor will document your plan on the Recommendation for Release of Academic Hold.